 Below you’ll find a short list of questions inspired by one of our educators Lou Lesko, founder of Blinkbid.
 These are a great starting point, but by no means represents all the questions you should be asking potential clients.

-If you throw out your pricing at the beginning you have no wiggle room and you may leave tens of thousands of dollars on the table.
+If you present your photography pricing at the beginning of negotiations, you will have no wiggle room and you may leave tens of thousands of dollars on the table.
 In our experience, many clients will already have a set budget.
-Once you provide the first number, not only do you take the risk of looking unprofessional, but your rates may not line up with your potential clients.
+If you provide the first number, not only do you take the risk of looking unprofessional, but your rates may not line up with your potential clients.

 If you’re lucky your first question may be answered right away and will give you a good idea of how familiar the client is in working with photographers.

-If they start off with, “You know, I’m just not sure what we would pay for this.” you’ll know this person may need some additional hand holding.
+If they start off with, “You know, I’m just not sure what we would pay for this.” you’ll know this person may need some additional hand holding through the commerial photography pricing process.
 Knowing the clients’ budget can also help you determine what usage rights you may be able to offer them as well and give you some negotiation power.
 Whenever possible, never give up your copyright to the images, that is of course unless they want a full buyout.

 Depending on how your questions are going so far, you may need to back around to figure out just how long the client needs the images for.

 There you have it!
 5 questions you can have ready for your next email or phone call with potential clients.
-Negotiating your pricing is not something photographers are typically great at, but with some preparation and a little practice you can be a seasoned veteran in no time!
+Negotiating commercial photography pricing is not something photographers are typically great at, but with some preparation and a little practice you can be a seasoned veteran in no time!

 Want to learn more about how to price yourself for profits?
 PRO EDU has you covered with an in-depth look at all of these topics plus everything you need to know to sustain a profitable photography business from some of the best in the business.